-The specialisation Public Management: Linking Politics and Policy aims to educate future leaders in the public domain.
+The specialisation Public Management aims to educate future leaders in the public domain.

 The world of managers in public organisations is becoming increasingly complex: they participate in various networks of external stakeholders, and they are expected to engage citizens and the general public in projects that aim to solve tough challenges in health care, education, immigration, and other policy areas.
 At the same time, they have to steer their organisation through difficult situations like government budget cuts and unexpected political events, and keep their employees happy in the process.
 This specialisation equips you with state-of-the art knowledge on these public management issues, the tools to study them yourself, and the skills to make a head start as a public manager, consultant, or policy maker.

 “Public managers connect people to purpose”

 The Public Management specialisation focuses on how public managers can contribute to the organisational capacity to solve societal problems by balancing the management of external relations with internal management activities.
 The management of public organizations is vital to the effectiveness of public policies since policy outputs and outcomes are to be generated by public organizations and their employees, often within complex networks with other public, non-profit and private sector organizations.
 We study how public managers’ leadership connects people to the purpose of delivering public value.

 Public management as a field of study essentially focuses on public performance.
 We analyse managers’ decision making regarding the achievement of potentially contradictory organizational goals and how the effectiveness of their decisions is contingent upon the institutional context in which the organization is embedded.
 This context may provide opportunities, but also constraints, such as decreasing resources in the realm of the economic crisis.